15 Great LA Restaurants To Eat Something Kind of Healthy guide image

 Yes, it’s true that Highly Likely makes a delicious fried chicken sandwich that’ll make you skip all the way back to your car.
 But their non-fried items are just as exciting, including a comforting shiitake-dashi porridge topped with a poached egg, or a little gem salad dressed with a lip-smacking tart yuzu vinaigrette.
 There are plenty of outlets to plug in your laptop, the coffee is great, and so is the natural wine.
 Regardless of who you bring and when, find an excuse to eat at this pleasant, open-air spot in West Adams.

 Sometimes you bite into something so loaded with antioxidants that your organs send you a thank-you note (this comes by way of feeling great).
 Surawon’s soondubu has that effect.
-This Korean spot in Ktown makes all of their tofu from organic, non-GMO soybeans, and their black tofu tastes noticeably fresh—well worth its $1 upgrade fee.
+This Korean spot in Ktown makes all of its tofu from organic, non-GMO soybeans, and the special black tofu tastes noticeably fresh—well worth its $1 upgrade fee.
 The next time you have a cold, come for tofu-packed, spicy seafood stew and expect to hear from your pleased organs.

 Gjelina in Venice birthed LA’s kale salad cliche.
-Just google the recipe and you’ll see plenty of copycats.
-(It sold a lot of cookbooks.)
 But the place is so much more than a kale salad spot.
-Come with a group and fill the table with Gjelina’s fire-kissed veggies (and, realistically, the lamb sausage pizza that may or may not be "healthy" in the way nutritionists discuss the topic).
+Come with a group and fill the table with Gjelina’s fire-kissed veggies (and, realistically, the lamb sausage pizza).
 The menu changes with the seasons, but some stand-outs include blistered zucchini in a creamy turmeric sauce, chunks of Japanese sweet potato that get an edge from jalapeño yogurt, and oyster mushrooms that soak up the grill's smoke like a sponge.

 The name of this Studio City spot sounds like somewhere that offers Groupon deals for B12 shots in your buttcheek.
 In reality, it's a casual all-day spot serving hearty, plant-based dishes like nachos with vegan chorizo, a spicy buffalo "chicken" sandwich, and penne in a creamy walnut broccoli pesto.
 There are lighter options, too, like lemony quinoa salads and marinated cauliflower steaks, which means there’s something for every coworker you’ve been meaning to take out for a 1:1 lunch, but never actually do.